leonardig08/Idle-Network/README.md

 ## Research Options

-- **Error Detection Algorithms:** Implement algorithms to identify corrupted data during transmission.
+- **Error Detection Algorithms:** Implement algorithms to identify corrupted data during transmission, and don't waste time trying to decode it.
 - **Error Correction Algorithms:** Develop algorithms to correct errors in transmitted data, increasing the likelihood of successful processing.
-- **Advanced Server Upgrades:** Unlock upgrades such as faster processors, increased memory capacity, and improved data storage.
+- **Advanced Upgrades:** Unlock upgrades such as faster servers and pcs.
+You will also be able to add servers and pcs to get more data transmitted.
 - **Enhanced Cables:** Research better cables with higher bandwidth and lower error rates for improved data transmission.

 ## Getting Started